Bermuda Travel Guide for First-Time Visitors

 Relax and Enjoy the Hamilton Princess Beach Club at Sinky Bay

 What do travelers to Bermuda usually seek more than a peaceful day spent on the beach?
 Sinky Bay is a private beach owned and operated by The Hamilton Princess, providing beachside food and beverage service along with a variety of beach and water activities.
-Choose from kayaks, paddleboards or snorkeling equipment and enjoy some time out on the turquoise waters.
+Choose from kayaks, paddleboards, or snorkeling equipment and enjoy some time out on the turquoise waters.
 The bay is protected by a rock barrier from rougher surf, so the beach of Sinky Bay is incredibly calm and peaceful.
 There are plenty of beautiful fish to spot around the rocks, so enjoy the day and soak up the sun at this popular beach and lounge location.
+It’s one of the most relaxing sites to see in Bermuda and easily among the best places to go in Bermuda for first-time visitors.

 Discover Pink Sand Beaches at Horseshoe Bay

 One of the most famous parts of Bermuda amongst travelers is the island’s pink sand beaches.
-Names for its curved shape, Horseshoe Bay is arguably the most popular and frequented beach by tourists and visitors to Bermuda.
+Named for its curved shape, Horseshoe Bay is arguably the most popular and frequented beach by tourists and visitors to Bermuda.
 Horseshoe Bay is trademarked by the quintessential turquoise water and pink sand beach.
 But what gives Horseshoe Bay its rosy shade?
 It’s from the colors of the coral and calcium carbonate from organisms called red foraminifera that make up the sand.
+For travelers asking if Bermuda is a nice place to visit, look no further than Horseshoe Bay for the real concrete proof!
+Horseshoe Bay is, of course, one of the top Bermuda must-see attractions.

 Take the Ferry to the Royal Naval Dockyard

 To see the island from a different perspective, take to the water and ride the ferry from Hamilton to the Royal Naval Dockyard.
 You’ll be greeted by incredible views on both sides as the ferry embarks across the harbor.
 The 30-minute ride is only 5 dollars each way and provides a great opportunity to explore the history around the Royal Naval Dockyard.
-The ferry departs Monday through Friday from Hamilton every hours and a half, running from 7:10am to its last departure at 4:30pm.
-For weekend and holiday times, as well as more-detailed departure times, check out the Bermuda Ferry schedule and timetable.
+The ferry departs Monday through Friday from Hamilton every hour and a half, running from 7:10 am to its last departure at 4:30 pm.
+For weekend and holiday times, as well as more detailed departure times, check out the Bermuda Ferry schedule and timetable.
+For anyone researching what to visit in Bermuda, this ferry trip is as much a cultural experience as it is a scenic one.

 Swim in Jobson’s Cove